oth-aifiud/Cross-View-Urban-Traffic-Dataset/batch_scripts/Batch_Scripts_Usage_Guide.md

 This page documents the **batch-mode commands** used to run the full benchmark across all scenes listed in a processed scene manifest.

-It is intended for the GitHub repository and assumes you already have a valid `processed_scene_manifest.csv` with per-scene file paths and split metadata.
+It is assumed you already have a valid `processed_scene_manifest.csv` with per-scene file paths and split metadata.

 ---